-This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 39, number 01 (2016).
+This article first appeared in the Christian Research Journal, volume 39, number 01 (2016).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For further information or to subscribe to the Christian Research Journal, click here.

 The exalted conception of God as omnipotent, omniscient, and omnibenevolent has come to be known as the Anselmian picture of God, the classical theistic notion of God as the greatest possible Being.
 Understood in this way, God has all the great-making properties to the highest degree possible that’s mutually consistent.
 Such an understanding of God is a powerful idea philosophically and apologetically, contrasting sharply with, for example, the finite, fallible gods of the Greek pantheon who are susceptible to various arbitrariness objections.
 An Anselmian God is the God of classical theism, neither finite nor fallible, but rather the one on whom the entirety of the cosmos depends for its existence, and in whom there’s no shadow of turning, no susceptibility to darkness or weakness, either metaphysically or morally.